 Among the members of the Swedish Vacuum Society who have served IUVSTA extensively are Hans Ottosson, STD Secretary from 1974 to 1983, Sven-Erik Karlsson, STD Secretary 1983-89, and Lars Westerberg who was chair of the Publications Committee 1995-2001 and editor of the IUVSTA Web home page 1996-2000 and editor of the News Bulletin 1997-2001.
-Other Swedish delegates who have served in various capacities are Sören Berg, Anders Flodström and Lars Hultman.
-The Swedish Vacuum Society has contributed to IUVSTA conference activities in Sweden by organizing an International Symposium on Vacuum and Thin Films Technology in Uppsala, August 31 - September 3, 1976, and the Sixth International Conference on Thin Films (ICTF- 6) in Stockholm, August 13 - 17, 1984.
-On both these occasions, the Swedish Vacuum Society also hosted the Executive Council Meetings of IUVSTA.
+Lars Montelius is now the president of IUVSTA.
+Other Swedish delegates who have served in various capacities are Sören Berg, Anders Flodström, Lars Hultman, Lars Johansson, Ulf Helmersson, Ulf Karlsson, Pär Omling, Lars Samuelson and Jan-Eric Sundgren.

-In the early 1990's our vacuum society was bidding to host the European Vacuum Conference (EVC) and in June 1994 EVC-4, chaired by L. Westerberg, was held in Uppsala for 3 days and continued on a passenger ferry back and fourth from Stockholm to Helsinki with all 350 participants.
-The meeting was held together with the Swedish Vacuum Meeting (SVM-1) which focused on thin films, surface science and vacuum science.
+In the early 1990's our vacuum society was bidding to host the European Vacuum Conference (EVC) and in June 1994 EVC-4, chaired by Lars Westerberg, and supported by a local organizing committee of Jan-Otto Carlsson, Ulf Karlsson and Nils Mårtensson, was held in Uppsala for 3 days and continued on a cruise ship back and forth from Stockholm to Helsinki with all 350 participants.
+The meeting was held together with the Swedish Vacuum Meeting (SVM-1), which was focused on thin films, surface science and vacuum science.
 This combination was a clear success and the meeting has since been held every third year, in Linköping 1997, chaired by L. Hultman, and in Göteborg 2000, chaired by L. Walldén.
 The acronym SVM is still the same, but the name has changed to the Swedish Vacuum and Materials science meeting.
-We celebrated the 25 year anniversary of SVS at the meeting in 1997 in Linköping.
+We celebrated the 25-year anniversary of SVS at the meeting in 1997 in Linköping.
 Several of the pioneers came to this meeting.